 Volley: A shot where the player hits the ball in the air before it bounces.

-Double Bounce Rule: After the serve, the ball must bounce once on each side of the net before either team can volley (hit the ball in the air).
+Double Bounce Rule: After the serve, the ball must bounce once on each side before anyone can start smacking it out of the air.
+It’s like a polite handshake before the chaos begins.

 The serving team's score.